ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Looking at code you wrote more than two weeks ago is like looking at code you are seeing for the first time.”— Dan Hurvitz   ❞</i>
+<i>❝“It’s better to wait for a productive programmer to become available than it is to wait for the first available programmer to become productive.”— Steve McConnell❞</i>
 <!--ENDS_HERE_QUOTE_README-->